 Writing on behalf of a unanimous court, Justice Richardson denied that the state was required to extend such an exemption to the Covenanters.
 He observed that when the legislature made a rule with certain stated exceptions, courts should be wary of further extending such exceptions lest the rule itself be lost amidst them.

-South Carolina judge wrote all are bound to obey laws in denying exemption from jury service
+South Carolina judge denied group exemption from jury service

 More broadly, Richardson hoped his decision would help reconcile the Covenanters to obeying the law, because all religions agreed “that man is bound to do his duty in whatever situation he may be placed by the God, whom he adores” (emphasis in original), a principle that, Richardson observed, “reconciles even the slave to his master.”